SangamNirala/Portfolio/replit.md

 **State Management**: TanStack Query (React Query) for server state management and API calls.
 Configured with conservative defaults (no automatic refetching, infinite stale time).

 **Design Rationale**: The choice of Shadcn/ui over a heavier component library provides flexibility and customization while maintaining accessibility standards through Radix UI.
 Wouter was chosen over React Router for its minimal bundle size, appropriate for a simple portfolio site.
+The modular component architecture ensures scalability and maintainability as features are added.

 ### Backend Architecture